andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/docs/context/PRD_COMPLETE.md

 **Display Status:**
 - Bookings display "In Progress" when current time is between start and end times
 - "In Progress" is a computed status (not stored in database)
-- Database still stores 'approved', 'cancelled', or 'completed'
+- Database stores: 'approved', 'pending', 'denied', 'cancelled', or 'completed'
 - Display status is computed dynamically based on current time

 ### 3.5 Messaging System